-It’s sometimes difficult to know whether you’re producing a piece of elearning or whether you’re disseminating information.
+It’s sometimes difficult to know whether you’re producing a piece of elearning or whether you’re just passing out information.

 Is it important?
 Well, it could be.

 When we were making our Information Security for Mobile Devices explainer video, we started from the point that many of us had moved from very basic mobile phones to smartphones without really thinking too much about what impact this would have on the security of our personal data and information.